Muqsit-Chohan/Crud-App-with-Firebase/README.md

-# 🔐 Firebase Auth + Firestore User Dashboard
+# 🔐 Firebase Auth + Firestore User Dashboard Crud Application

 A responsive web dashboard built with vanilla JavaScript, Firebase Authentication, Firestore, and SweetAlert2.
 The app allows users to sign up, log in, and manage user records (CRUD operations) in real-time.